AlexandriaDAO/core/src/tests/plan.md

 The Plan:

 Next Small Stuff:
-- Only 20 NFTs display on the first page of alexandrian.

 - Optimistic UI For minting NFTs.
 - Play button on videos by default.
 - There's a bug where ebook searching gets the search button stuck in the loading state.